swu42/itmd-361-pp/pp-09/readme.md

 1. Choose one member who’s GitHub account will contain the group repository.
 Create it on that member’s local computer, along with an empty `README.md` file.
 Set up the remote repository, and push the initial commit containing the empty `README.md` file.

-Write the name of your group members here:
+Write the name of your group members here: Jabran Shakil, Sujia Wu, Manish Suthar

-Write the URL for your shared repository here:
+Write the URL for your shared repository here: https://github.com/swu42/project-3-itmd361

 2. Each member of the group should fork the repository (including the group member who’s account contains the group repository).

-Write the URL for your personal repository here:
+Write the URL for your personal repository here: https://github.com/swu42/project-3-itmdforked

 3. Each member of the group should clone their forked copy of the repository to his/her computer.
 Once you have cloned the forked copy, you should add the *group* repository as a second remote.
 Run `git remote add group` followed by the URL for your group’s repository.

 Write the output of `git remote -v` from your copy of the forked repository here:

+origin	git@github.com:swu42/project-3-itmdforked.git (fetch)
+origin	git@github.com:swu42/project-3-itmdforked.git (push)

 4. Finally, each group member should add to the `README.md` file his/her name, and a brief few sentences of what the member believes are his/her primary strengths.
 Prior to doing that, be sure to pull from the remote repo (`git pull group master`) to get any other group members’ names and strengths.
 Add and commit your own work, and push to your own repository (`git push origin master`).